 3 Because by his power he has given us everything necessary for life and righteousness, through the knowledge of him who has been our guide by his glory and virtue.

 1 Corinthians 3:21-23 – BBE

 21 So let no one take pride in men.
 For all things are yours;

 22 Paul, or Apollos, or Cephas, or the world, or life, or death, or things present, or things to come; all are yours;

 23 And you are Christ’s; and Christ is God’s.

 Beloved, even though God by grace has anticipated all that you will ever need in your lifetime and has adequately provided them in Christ Jesus, yet you need to exercise faith in God to appropriate and enjoy the gracious provisions of God for you in Christ Jesus (Eph.
 2:8, Rom.
 5:2).

 Although God had stationed the rock full of water in Rephidim to meet the thirst of the children of Israel, yet Moses had to exercise faith in God by striking the rock with his rod at God’s command to release the water for the people to drink.

-Friend, stop murmuring and complaining at your Rephidim!
+Beloved, stop murmuring and complaining at your Rephidim!

 Prayer: My Dear Heavenly Father, thank You for bringing me to my resting place in Christ.
-Dear Holy Spirit, help me to remember always that there is no lack in Christ and teach me to appropriate through faith all of God’s gracious provisions for me in Christ, in Jesus’ name.
+My Dear Holy Spirit, help me always to remember that there is no lack in Christ and teach me to appropriate through faith all of God’s gracious provisions for me in Christ, in Jesus’ name.
 Amen.